txtx/surfpool/README.md

 ### Design

-Instead of using  a full Solana test validator `solana-test-validator`, `surfpool` uses the low level `solan-svm` API through the excellent wrapper [LiteSVM](https://github.com/LiteSVM/litesvm).
+Instead of using  a full Solana test validator `solana-test-validator`, `surfpool` uses the low level `solana-svm` API through the excellent wrapper [LiteSVM](https://github.com/LiteSVM/litesvm).
 This approach provides greater flexibility and significantly faster boot times.

-`surfpool` is also available as library on crates.io - facilitating its integration in other projects.
+`surfpool` is also available as a library on crates.io - facilitating its integration in other projects.

 ### Command line